MyFactomWallet/ledger-app-factom/README.md

 # blue-app-factom

-WARNING:  The MyFactomWallet ledger app is currenlty in the pre-alpha experimental stage.
-Use at your own risk!
+The MyFactomWallet ledger app is intended to be used in conjunction with MyFactomWallet.com.
+The ledger app will be available via the Ledger app store pending review by Ledger SAS.